Norway Chess: Classical tournament

-The tiebreakers were: Sonneborn-Berger score, most wins, most wins with black.
-In case of a tie for the first place, a two-game blitz match (or blitz tournament) and an armageddon game were scheduled.
+The tiebreakers were: Sonneborn–Berger score, most wins, most wins with black.
+In case of a tie for first place, a two-game blitz match (or blitz tournament) and an armageddon game were scheduled.

 2015

 The third edition of the tournament took place from 15 to 26 June 2015.
-This was the first tournament of a three tournament series in the inaugural Grand Chess Tour, where participants accumulate as many points as possible over the three tournaments for prizes in the overall tour.
+This was the first tournament of a three tournament series in the inaugural Grand Chess Tour, where participants accumulated as many points as possible over the three tournaments for prizes in the overall tour.
 The players were Magnus Carlsen, Viswanathan Anand, Levon Aronian, Veselin Topalov, Hikaru Nakamura, Fabiano Caruana, Alexander Grischuk, Anish Giri, Maxime Vachier-Lagrave, and Jon Ludvig Hammer.
 Jon Ludvig Hammer was not invited to the overall Grand Chess Tour; however, he qualified for the 10th spot in the tournament by winning the Enter Card Scandinavian Masters Tournament in May 2015.

+Wildcard qualifier

+Jon Ludvig Hammer won the event to qualify as the wildcard for the main tournament.